angular/angular/aio/content/tutorial/toh-pt6.md

   region="getHeroes-1">
 </code-example>

-Refresh the browser.
-The hero data should successfully load from the mock server.

 You've swapped `of` for `http.get` and the app keeps working without any other changes because both functions return an `Observable<Hero[]>`.